sgolovine/gistmarks/README.md

 1. Clone the repository (`git clone git@github.com:sgolovine/gistmarks.git`)
 2. Copy `.env.example` to `.env` and replace the keys inside with your own.
 3. Run `yarn install` to install dependencies
-4. Run `yarn start` to start the development server
+4. If you want to run the app with the backend.
+Run `yarn dev`, if you just want to run the frontend.
+Run `yarn start`

+NOTE: If you run the app with `yarn start`, you must USE a personal access token as Oauth will only work with a the backend running

 ### Testing Production builds Locally